dell/csi-baremetal/docs/proposals/maintenance-mode.md

 ## Proposal

-* What is prechecks is needed to start MM?
+* What are prechecks needed to start MM?
   * Is node already in MM
 * What can be reasons for reject?
 * Is it enought kill pods for enter to MM?